The Deadly Joker

 The Deadly Joker is a 1963 mystery novel by the Anglo-Irish writer Cecil Day-Lewis, under his pen name of Nicholas Blake.
 It was one of four stand-alone novels he wrote under the name alongside the Nigel Strangeways detective novels.
-It is unusual for the author for being written in a first person narrative from the prospective of the protagonist John Waterson.
+It is unusual for the author for being written in a first person narrative from the perspective of the protagonist John Waterson.

 Synopsis

 A man and his younger wife settle in the English countryside, but find the village is teeming with tensions.
 Things come to a head when one of the inhabitants is killed during a flower show.